top of page

 Migrants' adaptation

 Lee, J. & Wechtler, H. (2023).
 Hidden Agenda for Cross-cultural Training: Understanding refugees’ cross-cultural experience through the capability approach.
-The international Journal of Human Resource Management.
+The International Journal of Human Resource Management.

 Migrants' health